 We can start with reforming the Social Security Disability program that is being abused due to poorly written laws, unscrupulous lawyers, and too many abled-bodied workers seeking an early retirement.
 The solvency problem of the Social Security Disability program is bleeding into the Social Security program for seniors who have earned their benefits from a lifetime of hard work.
 Congress must reform the disability program and restore the payroll taxes that it took from the Social Security Supplemental program for seniors to prop up the disability program.

-Small business is the engine that drives economic development but they are being strangled by regulatory red tape and high taxes preventing them from expanding and creating more jobs.
-We need to cut taxes to help small business start-ups and reduce the regulatory burdens that are hurting our small businesses.
+Small business is the engine that drives economic development, but small businesses are harmed by regulatory red tape preventing them from expanding and creating more jobs.
+We need to empower small businesses, as they are the engine of job growth and creation.

 I have supported temporary measures to help those with student debt.
 However, the focus and incentives also need to be on promoting skills-based education with an emphasis on the shorter certificate and vocational training programs that train for jobs that pay a living wage and provide a path into the middle class.
 An elitist bias against the trades is putting far too many young people on a path to poverty because they are graduating from four-year colleges & universities with non-technical degrees.
 As a result, their job prospects are little better than if they had never gone to college.
 The only difference is that they now are burdened with debt.

 The United States should do everything that it reasonably can to protect the environment and to reduce our carbon footprint.
 We have made tremendous progress, and through innovation, will continue to do so.
-However, we need to put more pressure, through negotiating trade agreements, on our trading partners to do more so that the burden does not continue to fall disproportionately on the American worker.
+However, we need to put more pressure, through negotiating trade agreements, on our trading partners to do more, so that the burden does not continue to fall disproportionately on the American worker.
+We also need to drive technological innovation that reduces environmental impact – work being done right in our backyard in Golden at the National Renewable Energy Laboratory, which I have strongly supported in Congress.